How Do You Find The Energy To Market Your Course Online After Draining Yourself Just Creating It? Quick Ways To Get The Word Around And Get Sign-Ups

 With evergreen webinars you can either schedule them (say, for four fixed times every day) or make them “on-demand” for those who want to attend at any time of their convenience.

 Remember, you can use evergreen webinars as a promotional tactic before the launch of your course – or as an ongoing promotional tactic round the year.
 The format is powerful, so use it to the best advantage.

-6. Offer a little extra to the first hundred buyers: add on a free workbook, or a case study, or a discount to a JV partner’s course
+6. Offer a little extra to the first hundred buyers – add on a free workbook, or a case study

 One of the things new course authors hate to hear is the sound of crickets when they first launch their courses.
 It is demoralizing to have no courses sold, or worse to have just one or two paltry students.
 To galvanize potential buyers to buy in larger numbers, when a course is first launched, there are some ways to make your offer attractive to, say, the first hundred buyers.

 Give away something really valuable and yet not very expensive with the course – limited only to early-bird buyers.

 - You can give away a worksheet or workbook that is helpful to action the steps discussed in the course.

 - People love case studies, so if you have a few that take the advice in the course into actual practice, it would be worth giving an add-on booklet of related case studies.